UrbsLab/STREAMLINE/docs/source/modules.rst

-STREAMLINE API Documentation
+Code Documentation
 =================================

-Each of the Phases in the research architecture is divided into a packages within streamline which can be run independently.
+Each of the Phases in the research architecture is divided into a packages within streamline which can be run independently or run together using the runners package.

-The API documentation for each of them is given below.
+The API documentation for each of them is given below for complementing further development with STREAMLINE.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4

    streamline